 This version of barmbrack is fairly different from most of the recipes being served up to North Americans, which are actually for tea brack.
 Tea brack is a fruit cake where the fruit is either soaked in tea or whisky (depending on who is making it)!

 However, having lived for several years in Ireland, I can assure you that yeasted barmbrack is equally as popular and traditional.

 A Hallowe’en Tradition

-Halloween is actually a traditional Irish pagan holiday.
+Halloween is actually a traditional Irish holiday.
 It arises from the Celtic calendar.
 Samhain is said to be when the doorways open to the Otherworld.

 Here are a few Irish Hallowe’en traditions:

 - My Irish friends trick-or-treated as children.
 Well… everyone except Deirdre, who grew up in Belfast in the ’70s (as she put it… they had enough fireworks without Halloween).

 - Carving Jack O’Lanterns (a very Irish-sounding name) was also traditional.
-But they didn’t have pumpkins growing up, so everyone carved really large turnips instead.
+But they didn’t have pumpkins growing up.
+Traditional Jack O’Lanterns are carved from really large turnips.
 Apparently, it’s a LOT harder to carve a turnip than a pumpkin, and many spoons were ruined by the effort.

 - Barmbrack is a traditional Halloween treat.
 It was a fortune-telling bread with several objects baked into it.
 Here are a few examples: